The two tables could then be used to answer questions such as:

 These two articles have provided an introduction to the topic of risk present in decision making, and the available techniques used to attempt to make appropriate adjustments to the information provided.
 Adjustments and allowances for risk also appear elsewhere in the ACCA syllabus, such as sensitivity analysis, and risk-adjusted discount rates in investment appraisal decisions where risk is probably at its most obvious.
 Moreover in the current economic climate, discussion of risk management, stress testing and so on is an everyday occurrence.

-Written by a member of the Paper P5 examining team
+Written by a member of the APM examining team